 If you are looking at whether or which fund to buy you usually look at its track record or performance history.
 Although we all know at the bottom of every mutual fund brochure is the disclaimer: “Past performance is not indicative of future results.”
-Since most investors are dazzled by performance, I beg to differ.

 The first question should be: What are the costs?
 The annual cost of owning a mutual fund is called the expense ratio.
 There is also a separate charge called the sales load which I will cover later.
 The expense ratio is the percentage of the fund’s assets that go toward running the fund.
 But there are three additional components to be aware of:

 - Administrative costs